Amala02/SmartBin/README.md

 # SmartBin

-This is the software code of the project: SmartBin
+## This is the software code of the project: SmartBin.

 We developed a Smart Bin prototype with a dashboard for displaying Temperature, Humidity, Oxygen gas content and status of lid in real time to users.
 Features: